Hope is hard to let go after Maui fire, as odds wane over reuniting with still-missing loved ones

 “I've been searching and searching — in Lahaina, everywhere," Baclig said, speaking in Ilocano, a dialect of the northern Philippines.

-The blaze took scores of lives and destroyed hundreds of homes, including the house Baclig's family bought three years ago on Kopili Street, about a 15-minute walk to historic Front Street, which was littered with burned-out vehicles after the fire.
+The blaze took scores of lives and destroyed hundreds of homes, including the house Baclig's family bought three years ago on Kopili Street, about a 15-minute walk to historic Front Street, once a bustling tourist center but now a bleak avenue of flattened buildings lined with charred vehicles.

 The remains of 114 people have been found, most of them yet to be identified.
-And Hawaii Gov. Josh Green has said the death toll will rise for the foreseeable future as the painstaking search for remains continues in the heaps of rubble and ash in Lahaina, a seaside community of 12,000 and a tourist hotspot on Maui.
+Hawaii Gov. Josh Green has said the death toll will likely rise in the days to come as the painstaking search for remains continues in the heaps of rubble and ash in Lahaina, a seaside community of 12,000 and a tourist hotspot on Maui.

 Officials acknowledge they don't have a firm number on the missing.
 Many initially listed as unaccounted for have since been located.

+The only publicly available list has been compiled by good Samaritans hoping to link family with loved ones, but isn't always up-to-date.

+President Joe Biden is scheduled to visit Lahaina on Monday to survey the devastation and meet with survivors and local officials.

-Police Chief John Pelletier said earlier in the week that authorities will do their best to track down the missing.
-“But I can’t promise that we’re gonna get them all,” he said.
+Earlier this week, Police Chief John Pelletier said authorities would do their best to track down the missing.
+“But I can’t promise that we’re going to get them all,” he said.

 On the day before the fire, Po’omaika’i Estores-Losano, a 28-year-old father of two, wished aloha to his ohana, the Hawaiian word for family.
 “Another beautiful day in Hawaii,” he wrote on Facebook, ending his post by urging his circle to “have fun, enjoy," and to never be “unhappy and grumpy.”

-He is among the missing.
+He was among the scores still missing Saturday.
 His family has scoured the island looking for him, checking hospitals and shelters.
 Without a car, Estores-Losano would have had to outrun the fire and smoke.

 “We don’t want him to think we stopped looking for him,” said Ku’ulei Barut, who last spoke to her brother the day before he went missing.